-A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape, made from a flour-based batter that usually contains eggs, milk, and butter and cooked on a grill or frying pan, usually with oil or butter as a catalyst.
+A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape.

 Archaeological digs reveal that pancakes were common across all known early human species in prehistoric times and it composed about 30% -- 40% of their diet.

 They also found that the Greeks and the Romans were the first civilizations to popularize the pancake before the 15th century.

 In Japan, pancakes are often made with starch-based batter, meats, and vegetables and looked like frisbees.

 Japanese fluffy pancakes are taller and thicker, while the salty ones are liquidy.

 In this article, I’ll discuss every type of Japanese pancake in more detail so you can get to know each one of these.